 For gout to be completely accurately diagnosed, the crystals need to be identified as MSU gout crystals using a special polarising (polarizing) microscope to examine removed synovial joint fluid.
 This method has not changed since the mid 19th century.
 No one has discovered a better one.

-Gout crystals are needle shaped, but pseudo gout crystals are mainly rhomboid shaped.
+Gout crystals are needle shaped, but pseudo gout crystals are rhomboid shaped.
+Or square shaped.

 It gets complicated when, as sometimes happens, deposited crystals in the synovial joint fluid are both gout and pseudo gout types.
 Pseudo gout is much more likely to develop in men and women equally, and who are over 65 years old.
 And worsen as they age.